nychealth/EH-dataportal/content/key-topics/climatehealth/syndromic/index.md

 The weather forecast is the best way to predict heat-related health outcomes.

 We can also track heat-related illness with near real-time electronic data from emergency departments at hospitals throughout NYC.
-These data include illnesses directly attributed to heat, not the full burden of heat-related health impacts.
+These data include illnesses directly attributed to heat (including heat exhaustion, muscle cramps, fainting and heat stroke), not the full burden of heat-related health impacts.